search-icon

 You must add Fixed Asset Locations to register and manage your fixed assets.
 You cannot create fixed assets without assigning a fixed asset location to them.
 Even if your stock and fixed assets are kept at the same physical location, you will need to create a separate entry for the Location and Fixed Asset Location.

-NOTE: You can also add a Fixed Asset Location from the product details screen (Inventory → Products → [selected product]) by clicking + next to the Location field.
+1. Navigate to Settings → Reference Books → Stock → Locations & Bins and select a location, or create a new location.
+You can also add a Fixed Asset Location from the product details screen (Inventory → Products → [selected product]) by clicking + next to the Location field.

 1. Check the Fixed Assets box.
 Fixed Asset locations cannot be default locations, used for regular stock, or used as production locations.
+Fixed asset locations do not count towards your location limit in your subscription.

 2. Save your changes.